 To implement the law, HUD publishes two separate AAF Tables, contained in Schedule C, Tables 1 and 2 of this notice.
 The difference between Table 1 and Table 2 is that each AAF in Table 2 is 0.01 less than the corresponding AAF in Table 1.
-Where an AAF in Table 1 would otherwise be less than 1.0, it is held harmless at 1.0; the corresponding AAF in Table 2 will also be held harmless at 1.0.
+Where an AAF in Table 1 would otherwise be less than 1.0, it is set at 1.0, as required by statute; the corresponding AAF in Table 2 will also be set at 1.0, as required by statute.